 Moses Filter has undergone one year of testing with multiple designs and storm drains throughout Metro Vancouver.

 Several Canadian municipalities are providing full access to civil engineering schematics and storm drain access for prototyping, testing and implementation of Moses Filters, while science facilities provide debris analysis facilities and assistance in-kind.

-Moses Filter is validated and manufacturing pipelines are established.
-We are pursuing $20,000 in additional seed funding to continue large scale prototyping that will enable us to make our designs more cost-effective, structure source data, and expand to the thirty unique storm drain configurations existing in the province of BC.
+With manufacturing pipelines established, we are pursuing $20,000 in additional seed funding to continue large scale prototyping that will enable us to make our designs more cost-effective, structure source data, and expand to BC's thirty unique storm drain configurations.

 Vancouver, BC Canada